Had to give the soldier windmilling in Timbs a quick shout out.

 While Benny M might reign supreme with the stroke, Victor undoubtedly has a leg up in the ball-handling department; Many a time have I seen him get beat to the spot, immediately change directions with a fluid cross and find extra space needed for that next bounce to get to the rim.
 Scouts have indeed been hounding him about his being prone to straight line drives, which in turn get him caught up with turnovers via charges.
 But I’d rather have a kid who’s overly aggressive and wants to plow through you as opposed to the Austin Rivers type who looks to shimmy and go weave around (that really worked out for New Orleans).
 Oh, and how could I forget: he’s without a doubt the BEST on ball defender this class has to offer.

-What truly separates both prospects is Victor is just a tad bit over 6’5 and is no where near the NBA three point shooter that McLemore will prove to be.
+What truly separates both prospects is Victor is just a tad bit under 6’5 and is no where near the NBA three point shooter that McLemore will prove to be.
 He was MUCH improved this year from beyond the arc (33%).
 But his needing time to adjust to the A’s arc and extend his range is what, in my opinion, truly separates the value between the two at this point.
 All in all, I see an undersized two guard with good enough mechanics to extend his game to beyond the arc that can wreak havoc on the defensive end for 97 feet, score off the dribble/off the ball and BOUNCE with the best of them.
 Not to mention he’ll be in Slam Dunk Contest within the next three years.
 Consider that a guarantee.
 I’m sure Lawrence Frank is salivating because that description and his highlight tapes (above) just SCREAM an Avery Bradley with better ball handling skills in the making.
 He’ll be a great compliment to Brandon Knight and Greg Monroe.

 Channel 6–Miami Heat player Chris Bosh and his wife returned home from his lavish 29th birthday party to find they had been robbed of $340,000 worth of watches, rings and purses, Miami Beach Police said Thursday.
 Police said they got the call about the burglary at 12:30 a.m.
 Bosh and his wife had left their two children at home with two housekeepers as they celebrated his birthday at Briza on the Bay on Bayshore Drive in Miami.
 The Moroccan themed party included belly dancers and fire breathers.
 And a camel named Henri greeted guests.
 The festivities started at 9 p.m.
 When the Boshes got home they realized their closet had been ransacked, police said.
 No one who was home heard anything, and apparently the thieves handpicked the items they were stealing, police said.
 Bosh’s 2012 NBA Championship ring was left untouched, but they took what they wanted from jewelry box, police said.